SER516-S19/project2/Team_47/README.md

-Team 47's application
+Team 47's quiz creator application.

-Skeleton Code of the quiz creator application
+Skeleton Code of the quiz creator application.

-html,jsp code in webcontent folder
+HTML,jsp code in webcontent folder .
+Styles(CSS files) to be added in CSS folder in /webcontent/CSS.
+Java Files to go in /src folder.

-Front Dev:
+Front End Dev:

 Meng-Ze Chen,
 Vincent Taso,